olcortesb/cognito-terraform/README.md

 - User Pool with custom attributes and password policies
 - App Client with OAuth configuration
 - Custom domain for the Cognito service
+- Multi-Factor Authentication (MFA) with SMS support
+- IAM roles and policies for SMS delivery via SNS

 ## Prerequisites